Faculty & Students

 • Serve as a faculty mentor: Faculty can also support the program by mentoring a student or team.
 Mentors provide guidance, feedback, and encouragement as students develop their project or creative concept throughout the competition.

-Project SOY Plus has been proud to partner with several innovative organizations throughout its history.
-Launched in 1996, the program was initially driven by the soybean industry to support student research and innovation within the sector.
+Project SOY Plus has been proud to partner with several organizations throughout its history.
+Launched in 1996 as Project SOY by Peter Hannam, the program was initially driven by the soybean industry to support student research and innovation within the sector.
 Since then, Project SOY Plus has expanded its partnerships, underscoring our community's commitment to a sustainable future.
 These collaborations explore new product and market opportunities while nurturing a future workforce equipped to tackle challenges head-on.
+To explore how your organization can partner with Project SOY Plus, please email us to begin a collaboration.

-Thank you to Food from Thought for sponsoring the 2026 competition.
+Thank you to Food from Thought for funding the 2026 competition.

 Two individuals from the Foraged Teas team at the Project SOY Plus finale engage in conversation with a member of the public.
 The setting is indoors, with informational posters on stands in the background.